github-education-resources/codespaces-teaching-js-template/README.md

 ### Quick Start

 1. Click the **Use this Template** button
-2. Select the repository owner (e.g. your GitHub account)
+1. Select the repository owner (e.g. your GitHub account or organization)
-3. Enter a unique name for your new repository
+1. Enter a unique name for your new repository
+1. Click **Create repository from template**
-4. Click the **Code** button
+1. Once repository created, click the **Code** button
-5. Click **Create Codespace on main** button
+1. Click **Create Codespace on main** button

 ### Why use it